* This is a professional Version *

 OSA is an extreme form of sleep-related upper airway resistance.
 Less severe forms that do not cause O 2 desaturation include

-People with upper airway resistance syndrome are typically younger and less obese than those with OSA, and they complain of daytime sleepiness more than do those with primary snoring.
-The symptoms, diagnostic evaluation, and treatment of snoring and upper airway resistance syndrome are otherwise the same as for OSA.
+Patients with upper airway resistance syndrome are typically younger and less obese than those with OSA, and they complain of daytime sleepiness more than do patients with primary snoring.
+Frequent arousals occur, but strict criteria for apneas and hypopneas may not be present.
+Symptoms, diagnostic evaluation, and treatment of snoring and upper airway resistance syndrome are otherwise the same as for OSA.

 When awake, patients may experience hypersomnolence, fatigue, and impaired concentration.
 The frequency of sleep complaints and the degree of daytime sleepiness do not correlate well with number of nocturnal arousals.